-- Disability insurance: Disability insurance provides valuable stop-gap financial protection if an owner is unable to work due to illness or injury.
+- Disability insurance: Disability insurance can help replace a portion of income if an owner is unable to work due to illness or injury.
 The proceeds can help the business meet its day-to-day expenses, as well as business loans and other longer-term financial obligations — until the owner is back on his or her feet.

 Finally, if you’re not yet an entrepreneur and thinking of starting a business, check out these tips on starting, growing, and protecting your small business dream.